-So, when we had the chance to spend some time with the team over at Stow Town Coffee Artisan Micro-Roastery, you’d best believe we took our caffeine fuelled little feet over to Stow-on-the-Wold to try out fresh coffee made from green coffee beans, sourced from all around the world, and roasted in the what seems to be the smallest commercial coffee roastery in the Cotswolds (and even the UK in general).
+We recently had the chance to spend some time with the team over at Stow Town Coffee Artisan Micro-Roastery in Stow-on-the-Wold, to try out fresh coffee made from green coffee beans, sourced from all around the world, and roasted in the what seems to be the smallest commercial coffee roastery in the Cotswolds (and even the UK in general).

-Their signature house blend is made up from carefully selected Colombian and Sumatran beans, medium roasted for that smooth, classic taste; however, they can handcraft bespoke blends and roast profiles for each customer.
-That way, businesses can boast their own personal, locally roasted, house blends that aren’t available anywhere else.
+Their signature house blend is made up from carefully selected Colombian and Sumatran beans, medium roasted for that smooth, classic taste; however, they can handcraft bespoke blends and roast profiles for each customer, meaning they can boast their own personal, locally roasted, house blends that aren’t available anywhere else.

-Their coffee is roasted daily and is predominantly distributed to businesses within a 20-mile radius of the roastery, in an effort to not only minimise their carbon footprint, but also to develop and encourage strong, friendly relationships with other local business owners (a Cotswold Eats favourite!)
+Their coffee is roasted daily and is predominantly distributed to businesses within a 20-mile radius of the roastery, in an effort to not only minimise their carbon footprint, but also to develop and encourage strong, friendly relationships with other local business owners.
 This also ensures that beans always reach the customers at their absolute freshest.

 The shop is situated on Sheep Street in Stow and is simply oozing with old-meets-new character; with the focal point being on their incredible coffee roaster.
 Serving as both their roastery and a delectable little espresso bar, you can also venture up the stairs and you’ll find The Stow Town Coffee’s 'secret' coffee lounge; a delightfully cosy seating area hidden away in the attic, complete with original features from the building’s history – perfect for a cosying up with a book in the winter, while coffee roasts below.